We are also available by appointment. Please reach out to us via the Data Services Appointment Request form.

-The guide will direct you toward data (on the web and on our servers) as well as connect you with other relevant resources.
+This guide will direct you toward spatial data sources as well as connect you with other relevant resources.
 As you conduct your research, please use these pages to keep up to date on GIS events on campus, new data acquisitions, and library resources for GIS

 Geographic Information Systems (GIS) are tools to explore spatial questions.

 The acronym GIS most commonly refers to Geographic Information Systems, the interconnected hardware, software, users, data, and procedures that together form a system for geospatial analysis.
 GIS can be used to study, analyze, and visualize any phenomenon that has a spatial component.
 If location plays a role in your research, GIS offers a way to include these spatial features in your analysis.

 This video gives a brief introduction to GIS and shows some examples of what can be accomplished with this versatile tool.

 See instructions for mapping network drives on Apple computers further down on this page.

 The University Libraries Geospatial Data Collection is available as a shared network drive for users connected to the WashU network (either on campus or via VPN).
 See the University Libraries Geospatial Data Collection Research Guide to request access to this resource.

 After obtaining access to the drive, follow the instructions below for mapping a network drive to the collection and creating a connection in ArcGIS products (if desired).

 Connect to the WUSTL network, either on-campus (encrypted, not guest wireless) or via a WashU VPN.